singnet/ai-dsl/doc/technical-reports/2022-Oct/ai-dsl-project-close-report-2022-oct.md

-In our initial plan, we created sub-tasks for these broader task categories, but for reasons described in more detail in section G and in our [Technical Report][3], our exploratory research deviated quite a bit from those initial sub-tasks.
-We nonetheless made significant progress on tasks 1, 4, and 6, and we had previously made substantial progress on tasks 2 and 3, in our phase 1 work detailed in "AI-DSL Technical Report, February to May 2021" [Geisweiller2021][4].
+In our initial plan, we created sub-tasks for these broader task categories, but for reasons described in more detail in section G and in our [Technical Report 2022][3], our exploratory research deviated quite a bit from those initial sub-tasks.
+We nonetheless made significant progress on tasks 1, 4, and 6, and we had previously made substantial progress on tasks 2 and 3, in our phase 1 work detailed in the [Technical Report 2021][4].

 In phase 2, we began by exploring how to design, connect, and verify several useful real-world AI applications that were significantly more